 What We Do

-We aim to empower girls through education by providing assistance to those coming from poor backgrounds.
+empowering girls through education by providing financial assistance to those coming from poor backgrounds.

-We aim to fight against poverty and other causes of child marriages.
+fight against poverty and taking a holistic approach to addressing the various causes of child marriages.

-We strive to emancipate girls from gender discrimination and gender restrictions; encouraging them to have dreams and ambitions (beyond marriage) and provide a platform where they can achieve and fulfill these dreams.
+emancipating girls from gender discrimination and restrictions by equipping them with knowledge; encouraging them to have dreams and ambitions, and provide a platform where they can achieve and fulfil these dreams.

 To see communities where girls and women are not subjected to child marriages or gender-based discrimination; but are valued, empowered and afforded equal rights in all areas of their lives.